 Look for a manager who does not look after a large number of properties.
 The more properties they have to manage, the less time they will have to devote to your property.

 Due to the heavy advertisement of rental property over the internet 24/7, an agency must have enough staff to show the property to the tenants at any time.
 If the agency does not have sufficient staff numbers to be able to do this, you may miss out on finding a tenant for your investment property quickly and easily.

-Choosing the right property management Caloundra is important, and these questions are critical to avoiding unnecessary future problems that can make the rental process a nightmare for an investor.
+Choosing the right property management company in Caloundra is important, and these questions are critical to avoiding unnecessary future problems that can make the rental process a nightmare for an investor.

 Don't forget to ask them all of these relevant questions.

 Click the button below to get free proposals from multiple real estate agencies in Caloundra and start comparing…